MakieOrg/Website/src/blogposts/raycore/post.md

 This project builds on the excellent work of the Julia GPU ecosystem, particularly KernelAbstractions.jl for portable GPU programming, and the Julia visualization stack including Makie.jl for the interactive tutorials.

-Special thanks to everyone who provided feedback during development and helped shape Raycore into what it is today.
+Special thanks to everyone who helped shape Raycore.

 I'm excited to see what you build with Raycore.jl.
-Happy ray tracing!